datttrian/leetcode/README.md

         # Sort the list `nums` in ascending order
         nums.sort()

-        # Loop through all numbers in the sorted list starting from the second element
+        # Loop through all numbers in the sorted list from the second element
         for index in range(1, len(nums)):

             # Return True if the current number is equal to the previous number